 Roses have been a beloved flower even before the birth of Christ.
 There are representative varieties from all aspects of the rich history of the rose in the Huntington collection.
 Beyond a few species, the introduction dates span from 1540 up to the present day, including some roses that have yet to be introduced.
 The preponderance of the collection spans the 19th through 21st centuries, a time when the rose reached a pinnacle of popularity.

-"Our no-spray garden serves as an important educational tool to help people learn the versatility of roses," says Carruth.
+"Our organic garden serves as an important educational tool to help people learn the versatility of roses," says Carruth.
 "The rose family is the third largest plant family, offering a broad palette of colors and forms for the home garden.
 We want to show visitors the many different ways to use roses in the landscape and help dispel the misconception that roses are difficult to grow."
 An arbor-covered pathway from the Rose Garden to the entrance of the Japanese Garden is a particular photo favorite when the climbers are in bloom.

 Bulbs and other companion plants are new additions to the Rose Garden.
 There are more than 120 bulb plantings within the rose beds, mostly of South African origin.
 These are all bulbs that readily naturalize in the Southern California climate, coming back each season with very little care.
 Many of them provide color in the garden when the roses are regrowing from their winter pruning.